DanielKolsi/chess-solution/README.md

 3W.
 Maximize own next moves *
 3B.
 Maximise own next moves *
 4W.
 Check, threat for protected opponent piece, restricting good move possibilities * 4B.
-To catch passed pawn to be promoted
+To catch passed opponent pawn about to be promoted 5B.
-5B.
 Push the pawn to be promoted
 5W.
 Threat to queen if pawn is promoted
 6W.
 Underpromote to knigh to check to save queen